Customers Also Bought

 This device has undergone some new improvements.
 A new louder alarm system with blinking lights, that allows even the hearing impaired notification.
 This unit retains its program settings when changing batteries so you don't have to reprogram.
 It offers 20% more space than other automatic pill dispensers.
 New gear system to improve compartment rotation.
-An updated locking system to guard against patient tampering.
+An updated locking system to help prevent unauthorized tampering.
 Improved tray alignment to ensure that the pill compartment aligns with the open dispenser.
 Lastly, an updated alarm cut-off switch to make it easier to shut off after patient notification.

 Anatomy of an Automatic Pill Dispenser

 What is Med-E-Lert™?

 New and Improved!
 Introducing the 2019 1.OPREMIUM Edition

 Med-E-Lert™ 28 Day Automatic Pill Dispenser now offers a tamper-resistant key locking mechanism on the dispenser.
 This system provides patient alerts when it is time to take solid pill medications and an updated alarm cut-off switch that turns the alarm off afterward.
 This medication storage system offers a series of small compartments that may be periodically filled with pills and medications and then locked for automatic dispensing on a timed schedule.
 Constructed with a transparent lid, this electronic pill organizer allows the patient and caregiver to view upcoming and past dosages.
 This means a caregiver can quickly monitor a patient's compliance and offer a reminder whenever necessary.